How To Use Condoms

 Condoms are very effective at preventing most STIs and unplanned pregnancy if you’re having sex with a penis (or a toy).
 Learn how to use them here.

-Condoms prevent most STIs and are excellent at preventing pregnancy.
+Condoms prevent most sex infections and are excellent at preventing pregnancy.
 So if you’re going to have entry sex with a penis they’re a really good idea.
 However they only work if you put them on (obvs) and if you don’t put them on properly they can break.
 So here’s the BISH guide.

 They can be pretty fiddly so it’s a good idea to practice on something before you start having sex (if you have a penis, your penis).

 They are more likely to break if they get dry, so if this happens to you you might want to have some water based* lubricant with you too.
-Clinics give this away for free with condoms and can be great for masturbation too. (* things like baby oil and moisturiser can break condoms)
+Clinics give this away for free with condoms and can be great for masturbation too.

 1. Open the packet

-how to use condoms tear open
+how to tear the condom open

 Put the condom on before the penis touches anyone.
 Hold the condom away from the edge and tear the packet using the jagged edge (to help you get it open).
 People often find this really difficult.
 Relax!
 It’s just like opening a bar of chocolate!